 A level Drama & Theatre will involve taking part in practical work to explore a range of different plays, demonstrating your understanding of performance texts and studying the work and methodologies of two influential theatre practitioners.
 As part of this course you will go to see live theatre and work alongside theatre practitioners.

 On this two year course you will take part in three externally assessed performances.

-Component 1: DEVISING (40%) –creation and performance of an original piece of theatre, working as a member of a cast.
+Component 1: DEVISING (40%) – Your creation and performance of original piece of theatre, working as a member of a cast.
 Submission of written coursework about the devising and performance of your production in the form of a portfolio.

-Component 2: TEXT IN PERFORMANCE (20%) –performance of a monologue and a group performance of an extract from a play you have studied on the course.
+Component 2: TEXT IN PERFORMANCE (20%) – Your performance of a monologue and a group performance of an extract from a play you have studied on the course.

 Many A level Drama & Theatre students go on to university where they take a range of degree courses including Law, Criminology and English.
-Students also progress to drama schools and careers in the professional theatre.
+Students also progress to drama schools such as RADA and careers in the professional theatre.

 In addition to our Programme Entry Requirements, applicants must also meet specific Course Entry Requirements:

-Grade B in English Language or English Literature and Grade B in Drama OR
+Grade 4 in English Language or English Literature, Grade 4 in Drama

-Grade B in English Language and English Literature and appropriate experience in performing in live theatre.
+Grade 4 in English Language and English Literature, and appropriate experience in performing in live theatre